RIKEN-RCCS/lens3/doc/user-guide.md

 Bucket names must be in lowercase alphanums and "-".
 Lens3 bans dots.
 Also, Lens3 bans names "aws", "amazon", "minio", and the names that begins with "goog", and "g00g".

+## Residue Files

+Running MinIO leaves files in a directory ".minio.sys" in the pool directory.